loginid1/loginid-wordpress-plugin/readme.md

 ```sh
 git clone https://github.com/loginid1/loginid-directweb-plugin.git
 ```
-3. install php dependencies
+3. Install php dependencies
 ```sh
 composer install
 ```
-4. Open up wordpress and configure the plugin
+4. Open up wordpress and configure the plugin (refer to above)
 5. (Optional) Editing javascript.
 Edit stuff in srcjs and don't edit javascript in includes (its minified and generated from files in srcjs anyway).
 You'll need nodejs to run though.
 6. (Optional) Build your own javascript files
 ```sh